CodeKiet/insight-api-pivx-1/README.md

 ## Prerequisites

-* **bitcoind** - Download and Install [Bitcoin](http://bitcoin.org/en/download)
+* **pivxd** - Download and Install [PIVX](https://pivx.org/wallet/)

-*insight API* needs a *trusted* bitcoind node to run. *insight API* will connect to the node through the RPC API, bitcoin peer-to-peer protocol, and will even read its raw block .dat files for syncing.
+*insight API* needs a *trusted* pivxd node to run. *insight API* will connect to the node through the RPC API, pivx peer-to-peer protocol, and will even read its raw block .dat files for syncing.

-Configure bitcoind to listen to RPC calls and set `txindex` to true.
+Configure pivxd to listen to RPC calls and set `txindex` to true.
-The easiest way to do this is by copying `./etc/bitcoind/bitcoin.conf` to your bitcoin data directory (usually `~/.bitcoin` on Linux, `%appdata%\Bitcoin\` on Windows, or `~/Library/Application Support/Bitcoin` on Mac OS X).
+The easiest way to do this is by copying `./etc/pivxd/pivx.conf` to your bitcoin data directory (usually `~/.pivx` on Linux, `%appdata%\Pivx\` on Windows, or `~/Library/Application Support/Pivx` on Mac OS X).

-bitcoind must be running and must have finished downloading the blockchain **before** running *insight API*.
+pivxd must be running and must have finished downloading the blockchain **before** running *insight API*.

 * **Node.js v0.10.x** - Download and Install [Node.js](http://www.nodejs.org/download/).